Tel:(631) 293.5100 E-mail: mailto:info@dblcenter.com

 Prenatal leave pays an employee’s full salary up to 20 hours, roughly 2.5 days that can be taken incrementally within a 52-week period.

-Slide Full Support to Help You Earn More Maximizing your revenue potential with Net Revenue Tracker Dashboard.
+Full Support to Help You Earn More Maximizing your revenue potential with Net Revenue Tracker Dashboard.

 Reasons to Take Paid Prenatal Leave